crate/crate-sample-apps/python/README.rst

 Python Backend App
 ==================

+This project is community maintained, any contributions are welcome.

 A Python backend app using Flask_ and the crate_ Python library, which is an implementation of the standard `Python DB API`_ with support for SQLAlchemy_.